-This site is designed to assist faculty members with the quantitative aspects of scholarly publishing, known as bibliometrics.
-Publishing metrics are removed from the intellectual exercise of scholarly productivity, and yet they are increasingly important as measures used to gauge the weight of publications (usually journal articles), and are often a factor in evaluation for promotion, tenure and research funding.
+This guide is designed to assist faculty members with the quantitative aspects of scholarly publishing, known as bibliometrics.
+Publishing metrics are removed from the intellectual exercise of scholarly productivity, and yet they are increasingly important as measures used to gauge the weight of publications (usually journal articles).
+They are commonly a factor in evaluation for promotion, tenure, and research funding.

 Quantitative research evaluation is common practice in the sciences and engineering, where journal articles are more frequently used for scholarly communication.
 In the social sciences and humanities, this kind of bibliometric analysis is more complicated.
 However, most scholars are interested in selecting venues for their scholarly communication carefully, and in ensuring that their published works are noted and included in any bibliometric analysis.